 - Enter a location name and, optionally, description into the available input boxes.

 - To add your own blueprint/map to the asset location, hit the Change image button on the left.
 Hit the Browse... or Choose File button in the popup window to launch Windows Explorer, select your file and hit Open.
 Supported file formats are: .bmp, .gif, .jpeg, .jpg and .png.
 When you've selected your map, hit the Ok button.

 - To place assets on the map of your choice, hit the Add assets to location button on the left.
 In the resulting popup window, tick the checkboxes in front of the assets you would like to add and hit the Ok button.- You can perform a search on one or more columns to easily find specific assets.
 In the example above, we filtered the Domain column to only list assets within the lansweeper domain.- You could also tick the checkbox at the very top to select all assets in the current search results.

-- Left-click and hold the name of an asset to drag the asset to a new position on the map.
+- Left-click and hold the name of an asset to drag the asset to a new position.
 To undo all of your position changes, hit the Set To Default Position button on the left.
 You can also show/hide asset names by hitting the Toggle Asset Names button.